Renesas-SST/rz-utils/universal-scripts/host/tools/README.md

 ### Python

 - **Windows**: Download and install Python from the [official website](https://www.python.org/downloads/).
-Make sure Python was installed with the "Add Python to environment variables" and "Install pip" options enabled.
+Make sure Python is installed with the "Add Python to environment variables" and "Install pip" options enabled.

 - **Linux**:
   ```sh